 Workshops on wild cetacean welfare

 Wild cetaceans face numerous anthropogenic threats, and solutions are needed to reduce their impact and raise public awareness.
-The International Whaling Commission (IWC) has started an initiative to explore "Non-hunting threats to cetacean welfare", holding a workshop in 2016 (see report) and developing an Action Plan for the next few years, for which AWC has been involved in discussions.
-Other scientific societies focussed on cetology are planning workshops specifically on welfare, for which Isabella has been invited as a speaker.
-Find out about the upcoming workshops by checking our publications page.
+The International Whaling Commission (IWC) has started an initiative to explore "Non-hunting threats to cetacean welfare", holding a workshop in 2016 (see report) and developing an Action Plan for the next few years, for which AWE has been involved in discussions.
+In 2018 along with Dr Karen Stockin, an AWE advisor, Isabella co-chaired the "Welfare in the Wild" workshop at the European Cetacean Society (see info) which introduced the potential for welfare science principles to be applied to cetacean conservation projects (publication in preparation).
+Find out about upcoming workshops by checking our publications page.